 How New Managers Know When to Say “No”

-Every idea—good or bad—follows a similar path…first conception, then implementation.
+Every idea — good or bad — follows a similar path: first conception, then design, then implementation.
 Our advice is to try a bit of experimentation before you launch into full execution.
 Try it out first on a small scale.

 For example, pilot projects are a good way to say “Yes” and reserve the right to say “No”.
 They allow you to test an initiative or idea before fulling committing or investing.
 There may be simple adjustments to be made before launch company-wide or you may see some yellow flags.

 Perhaps the target audience is not ready.
 Perhaps the changes are facing more obstacles than you imagined.
 Pay attention to the warning signs and switch gears.

 Not all requests should be rated equally.
 Some will provide far more value than others.
 What you and your team need is some kind of rating system so you can prioritize where you invest both time and resources.